Aliases for ACTA1 Gene

 GeneCards Summary for ACTA1 Gene

 ACTA1 (Actin, Alpha 1, Skeletal Muscle) is a Protein Coding gene.
-Diseases associated with ACTA1 include acta1-related congenital fiber-type disproportion and actin-accumulation myopathy.
-Among its related pathways are Apoptotic Pathways in Synovial Fibroblasts and Akt Signaling.
+Diseases associated with ACTA1 include Nemaline Myopathy 3, Autosomal Dominant Or Recessive and Myopathy, Congenital, With Fiber-Type Disproportion.
+Among its related pathways are ERK Signaling and Apoptotic Pathways in Synovial Fibroblasts.
 GO annotations related to this gene include structural constituent of cytoskeleton and myosin binding.
-An important paralog of this gene is ACTB.
+An important paralog of this gene is ACTRT1.

 UniProtKB/Swiss-Prot for ACTA1 Gene

 Actins are highly conserved proteins that are involved in various types of cell motility and are ubiquitously expressed in all eukaryotic cells.

 Actin is a ubiquitous globular protein that is one of the most highly-conserved proteins known.
 It is found in two main states: G-actin is the globular monomeric form, whereas F-actin forms helical polymers.
 Both G- and F-actin are intrinsically flexible structures.